Today's Bible Reading: Philippians 1

 Reflecting and Thinking

-Some have suggested that letter to the Philippians is perhaps the richest of Paul's shorter letters.
-The first chapter is filled with memorable verses--choosing what is best (v.
+Some have suggested that the letter to the Philippians is perhaps the richest of Paul's shorter letters.
+The first chapter is filled with memorable verses -- choosing what is best (v.
 9), advancing the gospel (v.
 12), preaching Christ (v.
 18), exalting Christ (vv.
 20-21), progressing with joy in faith (v.
 26), and living worthy of the gospel (v.
 27).
-One of, if not the, best known verses is v.
+One of the best known verses is v.
 21: "to live is Christ, to die is gain."
 Paul reflects his own single-mindedness in this chapter.
-He has only one thing in mind--progress, the progress of the gospel and the progress of God's people in joy and faith.
+He has only one thing in mind -- progress, both the progress of the gospel and the progress of God's people in joy and faith.

-If someone else had to identify what is the most important thing in your life, what would they say?
+If other people were asked to identify what is the most important thing in your life, what would they say?
 What is your top priority?
 What do you pursue single-mindedly?
 Paul had numerous personal concerns, but his letters are filled with his care for others.
-How can we help one another experience progress and joy in the faith?
+How can we help one another person experience progress and joy in the faith?

 Dearest Father, I want to live for Christ.
 May the days of my life on this earth be pleasing to you.
 I pray that I will "die to self" and grow and become more like Christ as I journey toward that day when I will be with you in heaven.
 Please use me to bless others; to give love, encouragement, help, and guidance where needed; to meet material needs of the needy; and to point people to you.
 Thank you for all that you have done for me, for all that you are doing in my life right now, and for all you will do in the future.
 In Jesus' precious name I pray, amen.